lausek/lausek.github.io/_drafts/custom-icon-for-attachment-list.md

 ---

 Transactions like `FB03` (*post documents*) offer you the possibility to attach files to your document.
 SAP Standard doesn't tell you immediately if there are any attachments already appended.
 To check this, you would have to manually open the attachment list via the button beside your GUI title.

 ![the GOS button](../img/assets/gos_button_empty.jpg)

 We also came to the conclusion that adding such a functionality to our transactions would be great for the workflow.

+### Implementation

+> What we do now, will influence every transaction that uses this button!
+I didn't add any branches for excluding tcodes, but you are free to do that of course.

-So, I sat down and started debugging a bit.
+I sat down and started debugging a bit.
 The class behind the mysterious button is named `CL_GOS_MANAGER`.
 A quick look inside unveils the `GET_ICON_NAME` method.
 This is the point we want to extend.
 Actually, all of our changes will be done in a class enhancement so there is no need to modify SAP coding.

 First, we need to open the class in display mode via `SE24`.
 We then choose *Class* -> *Enhance*.